 With the gas attacks occurring with regular frequency, the citizens of Botetourt County were in an uproar and local men were sitting on their doorsteps or patrolling the roadways at night, armed with shotguns and rifles.
-The police expressed concern that “some innocent person passing a house or calling upon a neighbor may be wounded or killed through nervousness” However, though they had believed that the gassings were the pranks of adolescents, were forced to admit that the attacks were something more serious.
+The police expressed concern that “some innocent person passing a house or calling upon a neighbor may be wounded or killed through nervousness.”
+However, though they had believed that the gassings were the pranks of adolescents, they were forced to admit that the attacks were something more serious.

 At about this time, the New York Times heard about the events and published a story under the headline: “Virginians Are Terrorized by Gas Thrower, Who Flees in Night After Making Victims Ill.”